sourcegraph/handbook/content/departments/engineering/teams/security/checkov.md

 ## Guidance for security engineers

-Checkov is unfortunately current configured with both global and local skips, and some of the reasons for the global skips are undocumented.
+Checkov is unfortunately currently configured with both global and local skips, and some of the reasons for the global skips are undocumented.

 If you are approached with a request to add a Checkov skip, or tagged in a PR that